mozilla/monolith-aggregator/docs/index.rst

 *monolith-extract* invokes in parallel every callable, which also receives an open SQL connector to the storage.

-*monolith-extract* can run against all sources, or a specific list of sources.
+*monolith-extract* can run the predefined sequence, or one passed as an option.
-This let us configure several crons if we need to extract data from sources at specific times.
+This is useful when you just need to replay a specific phase.

 Detailed Documentation
 ======================